 \paragraph{Location and Scale Invariance} Models such as that in \eqref{Eq:ModelNoM} are not identified because, for any value of the parameters $\mu_{ik} = \blambda_k^T\btheta_i$ and $b_k$, a different set of parameter values that gives rise to the same likelihood could be constructed with $\mu'_{ik} = \blambda_k^T\btheta_i + a$, and $b_k' = b_k - a$, for some real value $a$.
 Similarly, for any value of $\blambda^T_k\btheta_i$, we could construct a different set of parameters that gives rise to the same likelihood with $\blambda_k' = \blambda_k\cdot a$ and $\btheta_i' = \btheta_i\cdot\frac{1}{a}$.
 Those issues are known as location and scale invariance, respectively, and can be prevented by fixing the mean of $\btheta_i$ and $b_k$, and the variance of $\blambda_k$.
 We implement this with our model prior choices in \eqref{Eq:lambdaPrior} -- \eqref{Eq:SigmaPrior}.

 \paragraph{Rotation Invariance} One other identification issue that arises is that, for any $\blambda_{k}$ and $\btheta_{i}$, the same exact value of the product $\blambda_{k}^T\btheta_{i}$ can be obtained with the product of different parameter values $\blambda_k'=\blambda_{k}\bA$ and $\btheta_i'=\bA\btheta_{i}$, where $\mathbf{A}$ is an orthogonal rotation matrix.
 This implies that $\blambda_{k}^T\btheta_{i} = \blambda_{k}^{'T}\btheta_{i}'$.
 There are several possible ways to prevent this issue, commonly known as rotation invariance.
 In general, $d(d-1)$ constraints must be imposed on the model to prevent this issue \citep{howe1955}.
-Applications of unconstrained IRT generally achieve identification by specifying, before analysis, values along the latent dimensions for a set of data units \citep[see e.g., ][]{pscl}.
-Though that approach does encode links between latent dimensions and theoretical concepts, it also requires that the analyst know the location of some data units in the latent space ahead of time, which is not always possible.
+A researcher may want to impose more than $d(d-1)$ constraints if perceived theoretical clarity allows for this; we discuss this setting in Appendix \ref{app:model}.
+Applications of unconstrained IRT generally achieve identification by specifying, before analysis, values along the latent dimensions for a set of units in the data\citep[see e.g., ][]{pscl}.
+Though that approach does encode links between latent dimensions and theoretical concepts, it also requires that the analyst know the location of some units in the latent space ahead of time, which is not always possible.

-Instead, IRT-M imposes the necessary $d(d-1)$ constraints to prevent rotation invariance via the $\bM$ matrix.
+Instead, IRT-M imposes the necessary $d(d-1)$ constraints to prevent rotation invariance via the $\bM$ matrices.
 There are two ways to do so.
 First, one can set at least $d(d-1)$ zeros in the diagonals of all the M-matrices, cumulatively.
 That is the method we describe above.
 Formally, this requirement can be stated as

-Setting $m_{kjj} = 0$ is equivalent to assuming that choice $k$ does not load on factor $j$, or that factor $j$ does not influence the likelihood of responding ``yes'' to choice $k$.
-Substantively, that means that one must have a certain amount of prior knowledge regarding the connection between choices in the data and the latent dimensions.
-While one does not need any of the choices to load on only one of the latent dimensions, a certain number of choices must not load on all the latent dimensions.
+Setting $m_{kjj} = 0$ is equivalent to assuming that item $k$ does not load on factor $j$, or that factor $j$ does not influence the likelihood of responding ``yes'' to item $k$.
+Substantively, that means that one must have a certain amount of prior knowledge regarding the connection between items in the data and the latent dimensions.
+While one does not need any of the items to load on only one of the latent dimensions, a certain number of items must not load on all the latent dimensions.